pardnchiu/pardnchiu.github.io/md/en/faq.md

 - **What defines a new feature?**
    New features are limited to simple functions not included in the contract, such as adding a button, form validation, or data field.
 Large modules (e.g., e-commerce systems or multilingual support) are excluded.
 - **Is maintenance support provided?**
-   Development delivery is prioritized, and a one-year unlimited bug fix warranty is included to ensure stable operation after project completion.
+   Development delivery is prioritized, and a half-year unlimited bug fix warranty is included to ensure stable operation after project completion.
    For feature updates, a separate warranty contract covering new features must be signed to ensure continuous development support.
 - **How are delays during development handled?**
    Delays caused by communication or external factors will be negotiated based on the actual situation, with schedules updated and progress and costs reconfirmed.